Tw1st3dR0d3nt/status-watch/README.md

 2. Run `/setincidentchannel`.
 3. Select the channel where incident notifications should be posted.

-Once configured, StatusWatch will automatically monitor supported incidents and deliver updates to your configured channel.
+Once configured, StatusWatch will automatically poll DiscordStatus.com for reported incidents and deliver updates to your configured channel.

 ---